-

 Great governance doesn’t get in the way — it guides without being seen.
 This session explores how to embed compliance and ethics directly into systems, without slowing teams down.

-- Designing governance frameworks that respond in real-time to business events, not static rulebooks
+• Designing governance frameworks that work for business, not static rulebooks

 Speakers: